quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

-- For asymmetric link technologies, such as DOCSIS, LTE, and satellite, connection throughput in the forward path can become constrained when the reverse path is filled by acknowledgment packets.
-When traversing such links, reducing the number of acknowledgments can achieve higher connection throughput.
+- For asymmetric link technologies, such as DOCSIS, LTE, and satellite, connection throughput in the forward path can become constrained when the reverse path is filled by acknowledgment packets {{?RFC3449}}.
+  When traversing such links, reducing the number of acknowledgments can achieve higher connection throughput, lower the impact on other flows or optimise the overall use of transmission resources {{Cus22}}.

 - The rate of acknowledgment packets can impact link efficiency, including transmission opportunities or battery life, as well as transmission